 Suzy crowed and tucked the money in her bra.
 “A provider!”

 “And you succeed.”
 She felt the money again, somewhat awed.
 “I married up, didn’t I?
 Who should I go for, do you think?”

 John pondered, eyes gleaming.
 “Imogen Makepeace,” he said finally.

 Suzy poked him.
 “Imogen is your type, not mine.”

 “I like ’em tall and showy.
 I think I’ll try for Rafe Cahill.”

-John stiffened, annoyed, and focused his eyes.
+John stiffened in annoyance, focusing his eyes.
 He didn’t like to think of himself as showy.
 He was, though.
 “Rafe Cahill is going to go for more than £500.”

 Suzy shrugged.
 “I’d better bring some Ex-Lax for the competition.”

 John gave her a baffled look.
 “Is this another…‘joke’?”
 His hesitant air quotes were the funniest thing she’d ever seen.